braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/implementation_guide.md

 ### Logging with the Braze API

-Logging analytics with the Braze API can be done by sending down the `braze_id` value in the Key-Value Pairs field (as seen in the screenshot above) to identify which user profile to update.
+Logging analytics can only be done in real-time with the help of the customer's server hitting Braze's API [users/track]({{site.baseurl}}/api/endpoints/user_data/post_user_track/) endpoint.
+To log analytics, send down the `braze_id` value in the key-value pairs field (as seen in the screenshot above) to identify which user profile to update.

 ### Logging Manually